Call for Collaborators

 - Provide scores and recordings to two existing pieces by two of your colleagues using our primary instrumentation in any combination: flute (dbl. picc/alto), clarinet (dbl. bass), horn, violin, viola, cello, double bass.

 - Write a brief description (150 words max) outlining why you selected the two pieces by your colleagues.
-Your focus should be on the program you are proposing (premiere and two existing piece).
-What makes this program unique or compelling?
+What makes your proposed program unique or compelling?

 - Open to US and international composers.

 - All composers must be at least 18 years old.

 - First or second year undergraduate students and high school students are not eligible to apply.

 - Artistic quality of the submitted scores and recordings.

 - Overall strength of the proposed program.